InfraredAces/GP2040-CE-projects/PXN-X9/README.md

 The preexisting LED board that comes with the PXN-X9 does not work with the primary controller PCB replacement board as they are not addressable.
 Another LED board is necessary for the use of LEDs with this board.

-This board is currently a work in progress.
-The data pin for `LED_DATA` is 3.3V logic and will need to be converted to 5V logic for addressable RGB LEDs to function properly.
-This logic shifter will be included on the LED Replacement Board itself in the event that the `LED_DATA` pin is needed for some other application.
+The data pin for `LED_DATA` is 3.3V logic and needs to be converted to 5V logic for addressable RGB LEDs to function properly.
+This logic shifter is included on the LED Replacement Board itself rather than the primary control board in the event that the `LED_DATA` pin is needed for some other application.

 ## Assembly

-NOTE: This applies to the Main Control Board and the LED Replacement Board only.

 These boards are designed to be made and assembled by JLCPCB.
 As such, you will find a folder called `production_files` that contains a copy of the three files needed to have each of these 3 boards made by JLCPCB.